Starting any company is exciting, but what about a fleet company? Let’s just say you’re in for the ride of your life (pun intended).

 Because you never know.
 No matter how well-organised you are, and how much homework you have done, there may still be a few things you haven’t thought of.
 And that’s where we can help.

-Actually we at Veturilo can do a lot in that department, especially when it comes to an affordable, easy-to-use fleet management solution for small to medium-sized businesses.
+Actually we at Veturilo can do a lot in that department, especially when it comes to an affordable, easy-to-use vehicle management solution for small to medium-sized businesses.
 That’s a shameless plug I know, but we’ll come back to the details later.

 Setting up a fleet company: an introduction